praisetompane/computation_and_information/0_theory_of_computation/4_design_and_analysis_of_algorithms/README.md

-* algorithm => Algorithms are just a sequence of steps "to do something" "to do something", you need: store and name things = variables/values(see point 2) decisionss = if, else repeat = iteration constructs = loops, recursion
+* algorithm => Algorithms are just a sequence of steps "to do something" "to do something", you need: store and name things = variables/values(see point 2) decisions = if, else repeat = iteration constructs = loops, recursion

     formal def: a recipe for solving a specific problem by manipulating symbols (Wengrow, 2017:56).

-* datatructure => Data Structures are just how you store things to store something, you need: place to store it = array index, node in a list, leave in a tree etc a way to retrieve = access patterns = LIFO, FIFO etc
+* data structure => Data Structures are just how you store things to store something, you need: place to store it = array index, node in a list, leave in a tree etc a way to retrieve = access patterns = LIFO, FIFO etc